Attack on Pearl Harbor: Bringing America into World War II

 The Plan to Cripple America

-The Japanese Imperial Air Force, under Admiral Isoroku Yamamoto, plotted for a year how best to decimate the U.S. Navy.
+The Japanese Imperial Navy, under Admiral Isoroku Yamamoto, plotted for a year how best to decimate the U.S. Navy.
 Yamamoto understood the only way to decimate American military power was in a coordinated surprise attack.
 Over a span of two days, the synchronized assault by Yamamoto left Pearl Harbor, Malaya, Hong Kong, Guam, the Philippine Islands, Wake Island, and the storied Midway Island in ruins.

 The president addressed Americans with a radio address, to explain the nation’s entry into war: